Quick Start Guide

 DAY ONE – Initial Steps (about 3-5 hours, depending upon whether you build or buy Nightscout)

-DAY TWO – Getting Ready to Build (about 3 hours)
+DAY THREE – Getting Ready to Build (about 3 hours)

-DAY FOUR – Installing and Onboarding (about 3 hours)
+DAY FIVE – Installing and Onboarding (about 3 hours)

 Learn About Loop (about 10 hours)